SeriousBug/image-survey/README.md

 Yarn starts a development server to serve the UI, make sure to use that so that you see any changes you make to the UI without having to do a full rebuild.

+Use the script `misc/lint.sh` to automatically format and lint your code.